angusryer/dev/docs/developer-environment-setup.md

 #### My Configs

 After you have installed the setup, you can create `~/.vim_runtime/my_configs.vim` to fill in any extra configurations.
-Current file kept in the [dotfiles](https://github.com/ryantoddgarza/dev) directory.

 ### Color Scheme